+{\it Remark:}\/ There is a natural generalization of the results of the present paper.
+One may consider such vector valued stationary Gaussian random fields, where the partial sums of different coordinates have a limit with different normalization.
+They satisfy limit theorems similar to those of the present paper, but the different behavior of the different coordinates must be taken into consideration in the choice of the normalization.

+Such more general models were considered in the paper~\cite{14} of Sanchez de Naranjo, who considered models whose covariance matrices satisfy a generalized version of relation~(\ref{1.3}).
+Namely, they satisfy the relation

+with such an exponent $\alpha_{j,j'}$ and slowly varying function $L_{j,j'}(\cdot)$ which may depend on the indices~$j$ and~$j'$.
+With a good choice of these quantities an interesting generalization of the results of the present paper can be obtained.
+Such results can be proved by means of a natural generalization of the arguments of the present paper, but since this would demand a lot of space and the introduction of many new quantities I omit their discussion here.

-Next we have to formulate a good condition on the function $H(x_1,\dots,x_d)$.
+Next I explain the condition imposed on the function $H(x_1,\dots,x_d)$ that appears in the limit theorems of this paper.
 In scalar valued models first the special case $H(x)=H_k(x)$ was considered, where $H_k(x)$ denotes the $k$-th Hermite polynomial with leading coefficient~1.
-Then it was shown that our limit problem with a function $H(x)$ whose expansion in the Hermite polynomials has the form $H(x)=\sum_{l=k}^\infty c_l H_l(x)$ with starting index~$k$ in the summation can be simply reduced to the special case when $H(x)=H_k(x)$.
-We shall prove a similar result in the multivariate case.
-In this case the Wick polynomials take the role of the Hermite polynomials.
-But we shall work with Wick polynomials only in an implicit way.
-We shall choose such models where the Wick polynomials can be simply calculated.
-We shall consider such vector valued Gaussian stationary random fields $X(p)=(X_1(p),\dots,X_d(p))$, $p\in{\mathbb Z}^\nu$, whose covariance function satisfies besides condition~(\ref{1.2}) also the relation
+Then it was shown that our limit problem with a function $H(x)$ whose expansion by the Hermite polynomials has the form $H(x)=\sum_{l=k}^\infty c_l H_l(x)$ with starting index~$k$ in the summation can be simply reduced to the special case when $H(x)=c_kH_k(x)$.
+Similar results will be proved in the multivariate case.
+In this case Wick polynomials take the role of the Hermite polynomials.
+But Wick polynomials appear in this work only in an implicit way.
+In the models studied in this paper the Wick polynomials can be simply calculated.
+Such vector valued Gaussian stationary random fields $X(p)=(X_1(p),\dots,X_d(p))$, $p\in{\mathbb Z}^\nu$, are considered whose covariance functions satisfy besides condition~(\ref{1.3}) also the relation

 First I show that this new condition does not mean a real restriction of our problem.